 Realising the benefits of precise positioning: Case Studies

 Precise positioning technology offers an exciting opportunity for all Australians.
-The ability to identify a location anywhere in Australia with a real-time accuracy of three centimetres enables a range of activities to be conducted more efficiently, from growing crops to constructing roads and navigating transport networks.
-The industries that have been early adopters have already realised the benefits of their investment — economically, environmentally and socially.
+The ability to identify a location anywhere in Australia in real-time with high accuracy enables a range of activities to be conducted more efficiently—from growing crops to constructing roads and navigating transport networks.
+Industries that have been early adopters of this technology have already realised the benefits of their investment— economically, environmentally and socially.

-Widespread access to precise positioning technology is estimated to boost the national economy by between $7.8 and $13.72 billion1 by 2020.
-Geoscience Australia is playing an important role in fostering the uptake and ongoing development of this technology through the National Positioning Infrastructure Capability.
+It is estimated that widespread access to precise positioning technology will boost the national economy by between $7.8 and $13.72 billion by 2020.
+Geoscience Australia is playing an important role in fostering the uptake and ongoing development of this technology.

 To better understand these benefits and how this technology is currently being used in Australia, read the five case studies.
 They provide a snapshot of the new and innovative uses that will continue to arise as the technology continues to evolve and more industries get involved.